diego-betto/cycle2/README.md

 # Cycle2 - 2nd Generation Cycling!
+NOTE: modified version, carousel centered (only works with data-cycle-carousel-fluid=false that is default setting)

 ## Getting Started
 Download either the [production version][min] or the [development version][max] of Cycle2.